hipe/tmx/basic/doc/issues/047-the-function-chain-narrative.md

 (three years later see also [#ta-008] task "synthesis dependency".)

-in the same manner that we explore the isomorphicism between switch statements and e.g hashes, we here are amusing ourselves with something ..
+in the same manner that we explore the isomorphism between switch statements and e.g hashes, we here are amusing ourselves with something ..

 imagine a list of functions (a "tower"): the first (topmost) function in the